ekernf01/ekernf01.github.io/_posts/2025-06-29-virtual-cell-new-releases.md

 3. Recursion datasets add information roughly equally across better-known and lesser-understood genes.
 4. (I don't fully understand this yet but) scRNA foundation models do not seem to be important to their results.

-Given that most of the value in this study comes from the STRINGdb graph, I would love to see results from GEARS with the STRINGdb graph swapped in.
+Given that most of the value in this study can be had from the STRINGdb graph alone, I would love to see results from GEARS with the STRINGdb graph swapped in.
 To find that so much detailed insight was already sitting in the public domain is a huge win.

 #### Arc (State)